tom1944/MConversations/README.md

 - Run the command `/function mynamespace:path/to/dir/conv` to play the conversation to all players

 See [this minecraft wiki page](https://minecraft.gamepedia.com/Data_Pack) for more info about data packs.
+Json text for the speaker name and say commands are allowed.
+See `example/conv-with-json-text.yaml` for an example.